toindu/akka-http-customer/README.md

 < Content-Length: 64
 <
-* Connection #0 to host localhost left intact {"id":"test","title":"MyTitle","text":"The text of my question"}
+* Connection #0 to host localhost left intact {"id":"test","title":"MyTitle","text":"The text of my customer"}
 ```
-Response if the question does not exist:
+Response if the customer does not exist:
 ```
 >
 < HTTP/1.1 404 Not Found